KSW-NewBalance/.github/profile/README.md

 # 👣 New Balance

 ## Project Title
-__*: IoT Device and Visualizing Application for Monitoring Running Gait*__
+__*: IoT Device and Visualizing Application for Monitoring the Running Gait*__

-Our project suggests mobile application that monitors running gait by using IoT.
+Our project suggests a mobile application that monitors running gait using IoT.
-We utilized IMU-6050 sensors and pressure sensor to measure angle of the foot and identify strike type people have.
+We utilized IMU-6050 sensors and a pressure sensor to measure the angle of the foot and identify different strike types.

 ## Group Members